Tartu University Hospital Children's Foundation

 Tartu University Hospital Children's Foundation (Tartu Ülikooli Kliinikumi Lastefond) is one of the largest and oldest charitable foundations in Estonia that provides support for the programs and initiatives of children's hospitals.
 Since 2001, Children's Foundation has raised more than one million euros for children.

 Activity

-The Foundation provides funding for medical equipment for the Children's Clinic and for other children's departments of Tartu University Hospital Clinics.
-It also supports treatment for children with rare diseases across Estonia, international lecturers’ visits to Estonia and international training courses for doctors and nurses.
+The Tartu University Hospital Children's Foundation provides funding for medical equipment for the Tartu University Hospital Children’s Clinic and other children’s departments of the hospital.

+It also supports treatment for children with rare diseases across Estonia, international lecturers’ visits to Estonia, and international training courses for doctors and nurses.

-The foundation helps supporters and volunteers to reach people in need.
+The foundation also assists supporters and volunteers in reaching people in need.

-In order to achieve its goals, Children's Foundation work is focused in three main areas of activity:
+To achieve its goals, the Children’s Foundation focuses its work in three main areas: